 To perform this comparison, we convolved the higher-resolution data from P14 to the $5'$ resolution of the CIB maps presented here.

 \paragraph{Small fields}

-The results of this comparison is shown in Fig.~\ref{fig:p14_comp_maps}.
+The results of this comparison are shown in Figure \ref{fig:p14_comp_maps}.
 We find that the two CIB estimates show great agreement at the map level, with the differences being dominated by large scales.
 Several factors contribute to these differences.

-First, our work and the one conducted in P14 differ fundamentally in the way the dust cleaning is done spatially.
+First, our work and that conducted in P14 differ fundamentally in the way the dust cleaning is done spatially.
 For the 2014 results, each field was analyzed separately, and the dust-to-gas ratios were determined for the entire field.
 Our work uses smaller patches, based on the HEALPix grid, and performs the dust cleaning in each of these separately.
 Nonetheless, we point out that no sign of this underlying structure can be seen in the CIB difference maps.

-Second, the underlying \ion{H}{i} data, as well as the selection of the \ion{H}{i} data in velocity space, differ between the present one and the one in P14.
+Second, the underlying \ion{H}{i} data, as well as the selection of the \ion{H}{i} data in velocity space, differ between the present work and that in P14.
 For the small fields that are the basis for the comparison shown here, P14 used data from the GBT that was later published as the GHIGLS data set \citep{martin2015}.
-In their analysis, the \ion{H}{i} data is individually binned into \ion{H}{i} column density maps that represent the physical phases of the low- and intermediate-velocity clouds (LVC/IVC) \citep{putman2012}.
-In our analysis presented here, we use the slightly lower-resolution HI4PI data, and use the GLM to select features in velocity space, without relying on a manual selection (Sect.~\ref{sect:glm_method}).
+In their analysis, the \ion{H}{i} data are individually binned into maps of \ion{H}{i} column density that represent the physical phases of the low- and intermediate-velocity clouds (LVC/IVC) \citep{putman2012}.
+In our analysis presented here, we use the slightly lower-resolution HI4PI data, and use the GLM to select features in velocity space, without relying on a manual selection (Section \ref{sect:glm_method}).

 Lastly, additional higher-order effects include different calibrations for the \planck data (PR1 vs. PR3), and slightly different resolutions due to different reprojection strategies.

 \paragraph{The GASS field}